kalix127/nuxt-locker/docs/content/index.md

   to: /getting-started/configuration
   target: _self
   ---
   Keep your staging sites and demos safe from web crawlers and archival services.
-No more unwanted snapshots or indexing.
+No more unwanted snapshots.
   ::

   ::card